biosustain/THG/memote_and_task_analysis/README.md

 # Memote tasks

-This repository is a python module `metabolic_tasks` and extra tests for memote `tests_extra` that will use the python module to run tests perfoming metabolic tasks when called from memote.
+This repository is a python module for MEMOTE and/or metabolic task analyses.

 ## Memote setup